Katherine A. Crytzer

-Katherine Amber Crytzer (born 1984) is a United States district judge of the United States District Court for the Eastern District of Tennessee.
+Katherine Amber "Katie" Crytzer (born 1984) is a United States district judge of the United States District Court for the Eastern District of Tennessee.

 Education

 Crytzer graduated from Middle Tennessee State University in 2006 with a Bachelor of Science summa cum laude.
 She then attended the George Mason University School of Law (now Antonin Scalia Law School), graduating in 2009 with a Juris Doctor magna cum laude.

 Legal career

 Upon graduating from law school, Crytzer served as a law clerk to Judge Raymond W. Gruender of the United States Court of Appeals for the Eighth Circuit.
 She previously served as an Assistant United States Attorney for the Eastern District of Kentucky and was in private practice at Kirkland & Ellis.
 Before becoming a judge, she was the Principal Deputy Assistant Attorney General for the United States Department of Justice Office of Legal Policy, where she provided legal and policy advice to the Assistant Attorney General and Department of Justice leadership.